 In order to use version 4.x, your browser must meet certain system requirements.

 For best performance, we recommend the 64-bit version of the latest modern, standards-based browsers:

 - Microsoft Edge

 About Internet Explorer 11

-Esri does not recommend using IE 11.
+Support for IE 11 is deprecated.
 While some aspects of the API will work with Internet Explorer 11, there are numerous limitations as detailed below:

 - Internet Explorer 11 does not support WebAssembly, so the clientside projection engine will not work.
 This also impacts all client-side auto-reprojection for when spatial reference other than WGS84 or Web Mercator is specified, for example when adding graphics/layers, measurement, client-side query by distance, using CSVLayer, GeoJSONLayer and client-side FeatureLayer.